What Is a Factoring Company?

 4. How will they interact with your customers?

-5. Where are their funds coming from (are they a bank, or a middleman?)
+5. Where are their funds coming from (are they a bank or will they use a middleman?)

 What Is a Factoring Company FAQs